Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

-It is customary to define a local ring in an alternative way to that given in \Cref{stronglocal}, namely, as a ring with a unique maximal ideal.
-This property is a straightforward consequence of the definition given in \Cref{stronglocal} (nonunits form an ideal), and it is well-known that, in the presence of the axiom of choice (\textsf{AC}), these definitions are equivalent (we provide below proofs of these facts).
+It is customary to define a local ring in an alternative way to that given in \Cref{ourlocal}, namely, as a ring with a unique maximal ideal.
+This property is a straightforward consequence of the definition given in \Cref{ourlocal} (nonunits form an ideal), and it is well-known that, in the presence of the axiom of choice (\textsf{AC}), these definitions are equivalent (we provide below proofs of these facts).

-We would like to stress (and the reader may check this) that the only definition of ``local ring'' we use throughout the paper to prove the main result (concretely, in the proof of \Cref{sumnonunits}) is that given in \Cref{stronglocal}: neither the alternative definition nor its relation with the definition appearing in \Cref{stronglocal} are needed for our arguments to work.
-In particular, our main result holds unconditionally on \textsf{ZF} and does not require assuming \textsf{AC}.
-Interestingly enough, the interchangeability between the two notions of locality is not just a consequence of \textsf{AC}, but is indeed equivalent to it (to the best of our knowledge, this is a new condition equivalent to the axiom of choice).
+Interestingly enough, the interchangeability between the two notions of locality is not just a consequence of \textsf{AC}, but is indeed equivalent to it.
+To the best of our knowledge, this is a new condition equivalent to the axiom of choice.